Documentation Index

 • Port: Enter the port number for the Splunk service.
 The default is port 80, or if HTTPS was enabled above, the default is port 443.
 If a different port is in use, enter the applicable port number.

 • Authentication token: Enter a valid authentication token to authenticate Fortanix DSM with the HTTP Event Collector (HEC) of your Splunk instance.
 This token allows Fortanix DSM to push events to Splunk.
-For example, the logs from Fortanix Confidential Computing Manager (CCM) can be pushed to the Index source name fortanix_cloud.
-For more details about generating HEC authentication tokens, refer to Splunk documentation.
+For example, the logs from Fortanix Data Security Manager (DSM) can be pushed to the Index source name fortanix_cloud.
+For more information about generating HEC authentication tokens, refer to the Splunk official documentation.

 NOTE